"Outbound" Dan Human has been drinking out of streams, ponds, and puddles for several years on various backpacking and paddling trips.

 Using UV light to purify water

-SteriPEN is the leader is producing travel sized UV lamps for rugged backcountry use.
+SteriPEN is the leader in producing travel-sized UV lamps for rugged backcountry use.
 Some models have solar charging capabilities so you don't have to worry about batteries for extended trips.

 The UV light does not purify contaminated water droplets that may be on the bottle lid or threads, so be careful to clean the threads before placing your lips on the container to drink.